davidfreina/syssem-artifact-evaluation/README.md

 # Reproducing FaaSFlow

-This repository should act as a logbook for the steps I have taken to reproduce the artifact from the paper "FaaSFlow"
+This repository should act as a logbook for the steps I have taken to reproduce the artifact from the paper "FaaSFlow".
+This is only a loose collection of my thoughts and problems throughout reproducing the artifacts.

 ## Setting up environment